roy23sourabh/Getting_and_cleaning_data/README.md

 =====================================================================================
 Notes

-### run_analysis.R : Contains the script for analysing and creating the final tidy output dataset
+- run_analysis.R : Contains the script for analysing and creating the final tidy output dataset
-### CodeBook.md   : Contains the explanation for each variable of the tidy dataset,
-                 transformations performed to achieve the data,understsanding the data.
+- CodeBook.md    : Contains the explanation for each variable of the tidy dataset transformations performed to achieve the data,understsanding the data.